nigel-maher/snake-arcade/README.md

 ## Why another Snake game?

-Coding a snake game felt like a rite of passage and, being a retro gamer at heart, I decided to made this one of my "learn programming" projects.
+Coding a snake game seemed like a rite of passage and a great project to help me learn programming.

-I also wanted to make an easily extensible snake game available for the excellent Python Arcade Library.
+I also wanted to make an easily extensible snake game available for the Python Arcade Library.

 Enjoy!

 ## Features